Gunmer/pdf-card-generator/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/tfs-cards.svg)](https://npmjs.org/package/pdf-card-generator)
 [![License](https://img.shields.io/npm/l/tfs-cards.svg)](https://github.com/Gunmer/pdf-card-generator/blob/master/package.json)

-It generates cards for scrum or kamban from a csv file and a mustache template.
+It generates cards for scrum or kanban from a csv file and a mustache template.

 As a result, it generates a json with the data extracted from the csv, an htm file and finally the resulting pdf.